paulrobertlloyd/paulrobertlloyd-v4/src/articles/2000/04/beige_to_bondiblue/index.md

 ![Apple rainbow logo](apple_logo_rainbow.svg) It was a young art director named Robert Janov who set about designing the new corporate logo.
 He realised Apple was selling to consumers and that the Apple II was one of the first computers to offer colour graphics.
 He designed an apple motif with a bite taken out (playfully commenting on the fact that computers used ‘bits’ and ‘bytes’) with six bands of colour running across it.
 When he suggested that these bands should be separated to make reproduction easier, Jobs refused — insisting that the apple be reproduced with its full range of colours too, despite the cost.

 Another area of concern was the Apple II’s manual.
-Originally provided with a sparse manual of thirty photocopied pages with some handwritten notes from Woznaik, it was replaced in 1978 with what was called the <cite>Apple II Technical Reference Manual</cite>.
+Originally provided with a sparse manual of thirty photocopied pages with some handwritten notes from Woznaik, it was replaced in 1978 with what was called the ""Apple II Technical Reference Manual"".
 Steve Jobs realised that people often viewed a product by the quality of its documentation, so went to great length to replace the original manual with one that was easy to read and had a professional appearance.

 It was this attention to every detail from the colour and material of the machines case to the design of their logo, that undoubtedly helped Apple reach sales of $7.8 million by 1978 and allow them to claim in its advertising that the Apple II was “the world’s best selling personal computer”.